Sonic-Harsh-11/Sonic-Harsh-11/README.md

 ## Hi there 👋
+## This is Harsh Matlani
+## A student from NIT Raipur Class of 2028, Chemical Engineering

 <!--
 **Sonic-Harsh-11/Sonic-Harsh-11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.